 Astros' Carlos Beltran: Not in Thursday's lineup

-Beltran is out of the lineup against the Red Sox on Thursday, Jake Kaplan of the Houston Chronicle reports.
+Beltran is out of the lineup for Game 1 of the ALDS against the Red Sox on Thursday, MLB.com's Brian McTaggart reports.

-Beltran retreats to the bench following a 1-for-5 performance during Wednesday's game in Arlington.
-In his place, Evan Gattis will pick up a start at the DH spot, while batting fifth in the order.
+Beltran will occupy a spot on the bench for the opening game of this series, while Evan Gattis draws a start as the designated hitter.
+Since Aug.
+17, Beltran has slashed just .163/.232/.233 with no home runs and three RBI in 28 games.

 More News